Force: Electromagnetic

-Non-fundamental types

-Some forces are consequences of the fundamental ones.
-In such situations, idealized models can be used to gain physical insight.

 Normal

-The normal force is due to repulsive forces of interaction between atoms at close contact.
-When their electron clouds overlap, Pauli repulsion (due to fermionic nature of electrons) follows resulting in the force that acts in a direction normal to the surface interface between two objects.
+When objects are in contact, the force directly between them is called the normal force, the component of the total force in the system exerted normal to the interface between the objects.
+The normal force is closely related to Newton's third law.
 The normal force, for example, is responsible for the structural integrity of tables and floors as well as being the force that responds whenever an external force pushes on a solid object.
 An example of the normal force in action is the impact force on an object crashing into an immobile surface.

 Friction

-Friction is a surface force that opposes relative motion.
-The frictional force is directly related to the normal force that acts to keep two solid objects separated at the point of contact.
+Friction is a force that opposes relative motion of two bodies.
+At the macroscopic scale, the frictional force is directly related to the normal force at the point of contact.
 There are two broad classifications of frictional forces: static friction and kinetic friction.